marklister/product-collections/README.md

 An implict class adds a `writeCsv`  and `csvIterator` method to any `Iterable[Product]`: `writeCsv` takes a `java.io.Writer`.
 Importing the ~~`io`~~ `collections` package brings the conversion into scope or you can import `io.Utils.CsvOutput` manually.

 Note: Versions after 1.1.1 will carry the shortcut in the `io` package.
+An `Iterable[Product]` might also be an `Iterable` of case classes.

 #####Using writeCsv
 ```scala